lukegiuliani/homebots/README.md

 A few things.

 * The docker compose files floating around the internet aren't great.
 Best to migrate from the official doco's command to compose using https://www.composerize.com/ or similar.
+That's how I got to this one (pro tip: `network_mode: host`)
 * If you remove a machine or expire a key, and you are using persistent storage, you need to kill the state as well as replace the key for it to work.
 Otherwise (I'm guessing) it conflicts between the fact that the state files were made with an old key, and you're now trying to use a new one.
 * Incidentally, wiping the state folder is also the best way to get rid of the incrementing suffixes problem if you keep cycling for some reason.
+* The fact that the state folder is owned by root seems scary, but actually isn't.